Simplifying the Type $A$ Argyres-Douglas Landscape: Argyres--Douglas theories of type A

 For any 4d $\mathcal N=2$ SCFT, $\mathcal T$, we denote the associated vertex operator algebra (VOA) by $\mathbb{V}(\mathcal T)$ \cite{Beem:2013sza}.
 We recall that for any continuous global symmetry (algebra) $\mathfrak g$ of $\mathcal{T}$ with flavour central charge $k_{4d}$, the associated VOA includes an affine current subalgebra $V^{k_{2d}}(\mathfrak g)\to\mathbb{V}(\mathcal{T})$ where $k_{2d} = -\frac{1}{2}k_{4d}$.
 Furthermore, the \emph{associated variety} $X_{\mathbb{V}(\mathcal T)}$ is conjecturally identified with the Higgs branch of $\mathcal T$ \cite{Beem:2017ooy}.
 Here we review some basic facts about this 4d/2d dictionary in the case of coprime type I Argyres--Douglas theories.

 There is a simple and universal characterisation of the VOAs associated to type I theories with coprime values of $N$ and $p$ (so in particular $p=q=N+k$ and $\gcd(N,k)=1$).
 For these theories, the associated VOAs are described more or less entirely in terms of their flavour symmetries.
-Indeed, for such theories with maximal regular puncture the associated VOAs have been identified as simple affine Kac--Moody VOAs at boundary admissible level \cite{Xie:2016evu} (see also \cite{Cordova:2015nma}),\footnote{An admissible level for a simply laced Lie algebra is a rational number of the form $k=-h^\vee + \frac{p}{q}$ with $\gcd(p,q)=1$ and $p\geqslant h^\vee$.
+Indeed, for such theories with maximal regular puncture the associated VOAs have been identified as simple affine Kac--Moody VOAs at boundary admissible level \cite{Xie:2016evu} (see also \cite{Buican:2015ina,Buican:2015hsa,Cordova:2015nma,Buican:2015tda,Buican:2017uka} for results using the Schur limit of the superconformal index),\footnote{An admissible level for a simply laced Lie algebra is a rational number of the form $k=-h^\vee + \frac{p}{q}$ with $\gcd(p,q)=1$ and $p\geqslant h^\vee$.
 Boundary admissible levels are then the levels with $p=h^\vee$, as is the case for these examples.}

 The associated varieties of (simple) affine current algebras at admissible levels are the closures of certain nilpotent (coadjoint) orbits in $\mathfrak{sl}_N^\ast$, which are determined by the parameter $q$ appearing in the level \cite{Arakawa2015associated}.
 In particular, for $q\geqslant N$ the associated variety is given by the closure of the principal nilpotent orbit (the full nilpotent cone),